 Following the tragic death of Elijah Silvera, a 3-year-old who had an anaphylactic reaction at preschool, a comprehensive training program… Read more »

-The case of the Knudsen family versus a daycare in Iowa gained national attention last year.
+The case of the Knudsen family versus an Iowa daycare’s allergy policies gained national attention.

 A checklist for any student with food allergies preparing for college.